nuclia/nucliadb/.proposals/records/index-scaling-v1.md

 Writer disk changes will be detected by file system events, md5 checks and disk scanning.

-Reader replicas will be managed through stateless consistent hashing and round robin search requests against readers.
+IndexNodeReaderReplicas will be managed through stateless consistent hashing and round robin search requests against readers.

 Validate metrics.